To get started, please follow the official instructions to install Charles on your preferred platform.

 - Setting your

-https_proxy environment variables to
+https_proxyenvironment variables to

+localhost:8888.
 Many applications use the environment variables and, in general, will affect most of your network traffic.

 - Installing a browser add-on for easy toggling between proxy on/off just for browser traffic, e.g., Proxy SwitchyOmega add-on for Chrome.

 Follow these steps to activate SSL decryption.
+Replace

 *.mockapi.io with your API, e.g.,